groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/advanced-rendering/groupdocs-viewer-java-presentation-notes-rendering/_index.md

 ## Implementation Guide

-In this section, we'll guide you through the process of rendering presentations that include notes.

 ### Feature: Render a Presentation with Notes

-This feature focuses on displaying your presentation files along with their embedded notes using GroupDocs.Viewer for Java.
-This is particularly useful when notes need to be reviewed alongside slide content.
+This section walks you through rendering a PPTX file to HTML while including speaker notes.

 #### Step 1: Define Output Directory and File Format

-Begin by setting up the output directory where the rendered HTML files will be saved:
+Set up the folder where HTML pages will be saved:

 ```java
 import java.nio.file.Path;